cmhume/eCommerce_Business_Trends/README.md

 ### Joining tables in SQL

 We created the following product sample table in SQL and exported it as a csv file to test our mock-up machine learning model.
-In this table, the product name translation was joined with the product_revised table on product_category_name, and additional joins with order_item and customer_id were also performed.
-The joins are shown in more detail below under SQL Query along with the created csv file under Product Sample Database.
+In this table, the product_name_translation was joined with the product_revised table on product_category_name, and additional joins with order_item and customer_id were also performed.
+The joins are shown in more detail below, along with the created product_sample.csv file.

 #### SQL Query